theme-next/hexo-theme-next/docs/INSTALLATION.md

 fancybox: false
 ```

-Then turn on `fancybox` and go to Dependencies link with installation instructions of this module.
+Then turn on `fancybox` and go to «Dependencies» link with installation instructions of this module.

 [download-latest-url]: https://github.com/theme-next/hexo-theme-next/archive/master.zip
 [releases-latest-url]: https://github.com/theme-next/hexo-theme-next/releases/latest